Tellusant/docs/nowcasts-ongoing-analyses/beige-book.md

 Eight districts reported expansion, two were little changed, and two noted declines, indicating a more widely distributed but still modest pace of growth.

-The GDP-weighted growth index edged down to 0.68, while both unweighted and weighted diffusion measures rose, suggesting that activity is becoming more evenly spread across regions.

 Underlying conditions point to continued support from demand and labor markets, though persistent price pressures remain a constraint on overall economic momentum.

 > A new feature is a breakdown of contributing factors to the scores.
 These are also created through semantic analysis of the beige book.